This endpoint sends one or more Dots to a variable in a Device.

 }Send location data:

-This will update a position variable so that the Device displays its location
+This updates a position variable so that the Device displays its location.

 curl -X POST 'https://industrial.api.ubidots.com/api/v1.6/devices/<device_label>/position/values' \